ant-design/ant-design-pro-site/docs/deploy.en-US.md

 ### use nginx

-As one of the most popular web containers, nginx is simple to configure and use, with high performance and high availability with a simple configuration.
+As one of the most popular web containers, nginx is easy to configure and use, with high performance and high availability with a easy configuration.
 It is recommended to use nginx hosting.
 The sample configuration is as follows:

 ```
 server {